Spaghetti & Mandolino - home page / Our magazine / Di Majo Norante, Stevie Kim, and the reds and whites of Molise

-By Majo Norante, Stevie Kim, and the reds and whites of Molise
+Di Majo Norante, Stevie Kim, and the reds and whites of Molise

-We are in the municipality of Campomarino (CB), associated with both the AN City of Oil and the AN “City of Wine”, by virtue of the productions that dot its fertile territory, in the company of Alessio Di Majo Norante, a winemaker who has always defended native biodiversity and the varieties of local vines,
+We are in the municipality of Campomarino (CB), associated with both the AN City of Oil and the AN “City of Wine”, due to the productions that dot its fertile territory, in the company of Alessio Di Majo Norante, a winemaker who has always defended native biodiversity and local grape varieties, with which he produces ten labels.

 Alessio, what are the characteristics of the territory that surrounds us?